eelstork/Kabuki/Assets/Kabuki/Doc/Dev notes.md

 # Kabuki dev notes

+## Legacy animation 2

+If we want smoothly chained animations, we cannot wait for the previous animation to end - we have to start a cross-fade before this happens, then, for the purpose of smoothing animations, `Play` should complete earlier.

+However this depends on the wrap mode; 'loop', 'pingpong' and 'clampForever' always return 'cont'.
+Only 'once' animations may ever complete.

+One question though, what if we want to cross fade with an overlap other than the 0.3f default?

 ## Legacy animation

 For legacy animation, I want to test pretty much the same actions as through the mecanim driver.